siangernlow/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Editing data
-If you want to edit data in VirusTracker, there are various `edit` commands that could be used.
+If you want to edit data in VirusTracker, there are various `edit` commands that can be used.

 #### Editing a person